coq/coq/doc/sphinx/language/gallina-specification-language.rst

 until the proof is completed.
 The proof editing mode essentially contains tactics that are described in chapter :ref:`Tactics`.
 Besides tactics, there are commands to manage the proof editing mode.
-They are described in Chapter :ref:`Proof-handling`.
+They are described in Chapter :ref:`proofhandling`.
 When the proof is completed it should be validated and put in the environment using the keyword Qed.

 .. exn:: @ident already exists